-Future claims cash flows include an allowance for Events Not in Data ('ENID').
+Future claims cash flows include an allowance for Events Not in Data (ENID).

-The premium provision comprises estimated cost of future claims and associated expenses for unearned business on a best estimate basis, offset by future premiums due.
+The premium provision comprises estimated cost of future claims and associated expenses for unearned business and bound but not incepted business on a best estimate basis, offset by effect of lapses and future premiums due.
 The cash flows also include profit commissions and the costs of policy administration.